Are you planning to explore Houston at night?

 Go on a shopping frenzy at Tanger Outlets.

-This is a shopping mall chain where you will find a variety of designer outlet and brand-name stores offering remarkable discounts.
+This is a shopping mall chain where you will find a variety of designer outlets and brand-name stores offering remarkable discounts.

-Relax and enjoy the evening breeze after shopping as you stroll on the outdoor walkways – on your way to get a snack at the food court, perhaps?
+Relax and enjoy the evening breeze after shopping as you stroll on the outdoor walkways.

 - Opening Hours: Monday to Saturday 9am-9pm; Sunday 10am-7pm